ocholuo/jekyll-theme-chirpy/_posts/01GCP/Compute/2021-01-01-Compute-engine.md

 ## create a virtual machine instance
 - by Google Cloud Platform console or the GCloud command line tool.

+<font color=red> SSD </font>
+- standard, SSD, or local SSD.
+  - the standard spinning hard disk drives or HDDs, or flash memory solid state drives SSDs.
+  - Both of these options provide the same amount of capacity in terms of disk size when choosing a persistent disk.
+- Therefore, the question really is about performance versus cost
+- standard disks
+  - higher amount of capacity for your dollar.
+- SSDs
+  - higher number of IOPS per dollar
+- local SSDs
+  - even higher throughput and lower latency than SSD persistent disks because they're attached to the physical hardware.
+  - but data on local SSD persists only until stop or delete the instance.
+  - Typically is used as a swap disk just like a RAM disc.
+  - But if you need more capacity, you can store those on a local SSD.
+- one instances with up to 8 separate 375 GB local SSD partitions for total of 3 TB of local SSD space for each instance.
+- Standard and non-local SSD disks can be sized up to 64 TB for each instance.
+The performance of these disks scales with each GB of space allocated.

 <font color=red> OS </font>
 - Linux and Windows Server images provided by Google or customized versions of these images